GPT4Dev/awsBedrock-API-Builder-CommandPattern/CONTRIBUTING.md

 reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 * A reproducible test case or series of steps
-* The version of our
+* The version of our code being used
+* Any modification